This giant rainbow cupcake is a real showstopper, with nine rainbow layers hidden inside a huge cupcake.

 - Bread/sharp knife for carving

-- Preheat the oven to 180°C/350°F/Gas Mark 4 and grease and line the cake tins.
+- For the cakes: Preheat the oven to 180°C/350°F/Gas Mark 4 and grease and line the cake tins.
 You need to make 9 separate coloured sponges so you can reuse 3 tins 3 times or whatever suits the number of tins you have.

 - For 3 tins worth of mixture, divide the ingredients in 3.
 Cream 170g of the butter and 170g of the sugar until light and fluffy.
 Add one egg and roughly a third of the 170g of flour and beat; repeat until all the 3 eggs and flour have been mixed.
 Add ¾ of a teaspoon of baking powder and mix.
 Add a few drops of vanilla and mix again.
 This should give you 660g of batter.
 Divide the batter into 3 bowls and colour.

 - Bake in the oven for 15 minutes.
 Remove and cool in the tins for 10 minutes before turning out onto a wire rack.
 Repeat twice more until you have 9 layers of coloured sponge.

 - Wrap the sponges individually in cling film and pop in the freezer for 1 hour.
 This makes the sponge easier to carve.

-- Whisk the flour and salt into the milk in a small saucepan and heat gently over a low heat until you have a smooth ball of mixture.
+- For the buttercream: Whisk the flour and salt into the milk in a small saucepan and heat gently over a low heat until you have a smooth ball of mixture.
 Don’t worry if it has lumps, just pop it through a sieve.
-Leave it to cool, then pop it in the fridge for half an hour
+Leave it to cool, then pop it in the fridge for half an hour.

 - Beat the other ingredients together in a large bowl with an electric whisk until light and fluffy.
 When the flour mix is cold, add it to the rest of the ingredients spoon by spoon, continuing to beat the mixture with the electric whisk while you drop it in.